Australian Order of Battle for Vietnam 1962-1972

 Training Team Vietnam, which arrived in Saigon on 3 Aug 62.

-12-month tour of duty.
-The team was withdrawn from Vietnam
+a 12-month tour of duty.
+The team was withdrawn from

-and disbanded on 19 Dec 72.
-As the war progressed
+Vietnam and disbanded on 19 Dec 72.
+As the war

-team members were gradually spread throughout South Vietnam and
+progressed team members were gradually spread throughout South

-into the Mekong Delta.
-In 70 the team began to concentrate
+Vietnam and into the Mekong Delta.
+In 70 the team began to

-in Phuoc Tuy Province to the east of Saigon, and by 72 the entire
+concentrate in Phuoc Tuy Province to the east of Saigon, and by

 The Primary role of the team was to provide training to the